wp-plugins/music-store/readme.txt

 == Changelog ==

+= 1.0.17 =

+* Allows to use friendly URLs for the products, or not, from the store's settings.
+* Selects a smaller image as covers of products, to increase the loading speed of pages of the store, and products.

 = 1.0.16 =

 * Includes changes in the store's layouts, and modifies the interface for the songs edition.
 The premium version of the plugin allows selling products exclusively.